Why I Don’t Use Prolonged Exposure Therapy — And What I Use Instead

 # “and what would you like to have happen?”

-My Journey with Clean Language Therapy In 1993, I had the privilege of learning “Clean Language” from David Grove, a New Zealand therapist.
-This innovative modality, known as “Clean Language Therapy,” proved to be highly effective in helping clients heal their traumatic memories.
-My confidence in this approach grew as …
+My Journey with Clean Language Therapy In 1993, I had the privilege of learning “Clean Language” from David Grove, a therapist from New Zealand.
+This innovative approach, known as “Clean Language Therapy,” quickly proved itself to be a powerful method for helping clients heal from traumatic memories.
+My confidence in …

 An excellent example of the use of “Clean Language “ in Coaching & Therapy